scandale-project/scandale/docs/architecture.rst

 Probes efficiently gather data through localized scans conducted at diverse locations.
 The aggregation engine is tasked with consolidating data from these probes and generating cryptographic timestamps in adherence to RFC 3161 standards.
 Powered by FastAPI, the API offers a range of services for the storage and retrieval of checks (scans, etc.), and the proof of checks.

+The remote timestamper coud be for example *freetsa.org*.

 An early demonstation is available on Youtube: https://www.youtube.com/watch?v=eW9y5KWcXhE